oppia/creator-documentation/docs/contributor/translate.rst

 Translating lessons
 ====================
-Translations help even more learners access Oppia's lessons.
+Translations help even more learners access Oppia's lessons, while also giving you a chance to use your language skills to help create opportunity around the world.
 When you submit translations, they are sent for review.
 You can view the status of all your translations in the **My Contribution** page.

 Watch the video to learn how to contribute translations, or if you prefer reading the instructions instead, keep scrolling down.